justinknguyen/BeatBind/README.md

     ```
 1. Your information is stored locally within the `.../AppData/Roaming/.beatbind` folder.
 It stores your configuration settings and the token information required to interact with Spotify's Web API.
 ### What Information Is Saved?
-There are two files stored:
+There are two files stored within the `.../AppData/Roaming/.beatbind` folder:
 - `config.json`, which contains your Client ID, Secret, Device ID, and your hotkey combinations.
 - `.cache`, which contains your token information to communicate with the Spotify app.